Greek banks okay with stress but not default: ECB's Knot

 Knot declined to speculate on what a default might mean, saying only that "a whole bunch of things would happen".

-"As long as the default doesn't occur, and as long as there is perspective for an agreement between creditors and Greece that would avoid a default, the collateral that we accept will be valued at the normal value," he said.
+"As long as the default doesn't occur, and as long as there is perspective for an agreement between creditors and Greece that would avoid a default, the collateral that we accept will be valued at the normal value."

 (Reporting by Anthony Deutsch and Toby Sterling; Editing by Louise Ireland)